 As of December 14, 2016, there were 750 IFQ accounts with shares in one or more share categories.
 On average (mean), each of these accounts holds just over .13% of the shares in each category.
 However, the distribution of shares within each category is highly skewed as reflected by the detailed information proved in Table 2.2.2.1.
 In other words, some accounts have a relatively high percentage of the shares in a category while others have no or a very low percentage of the shares.
-The largest or maximum % of shares held by a single account in each category ranges from 2.297% for GG to 4.168% for RG, 4.443% for other SWG, 4.774% for RS, 11.874% for TF, and 13.031% for DWG.
+The largest or maximum percent of shares held by a single account in each category ranges from 2.297% for GG to 4.168% for RG, 4.443% for other SWG, 4.774% for RS, 11.874% for TF, and 13.031% for DWG.
 Thus, in percentage terms, these estimates indicate there are some relatively large shareholders in the DWG and TF categories in particular.
 This finding is consistent with findings in Mitchell (2016) which indicate the concentration of shares is greatest in the TF and DWG categories and least in the GG category.
 Even though the concentration of shares is relatively high for TF and DWG, concentration levels in those and other categories, as well as for all categories combined, are still considered to be "unconcentrated" and thus quota share markets are considered to be competitive (i.e., no business or other entity has the ability to exercise market power by controlling an "excessive" amount of the shares and thereby share prices).
-18 The skewed distributions also cause the median shares held by each account to be much less than the mean share; specifically, they are less than .001% in the DWG, TF and RS categories, while slightly higher for RG, GG, and other SWG at .002, .008, and .008%, respectively (see Table 3.4.1.1).
-Therefore, the median estimates are likely more representative of the "average" shares held by each account.
+21 The skewed distributions also cause the

-&lt;sup>18 These conclusions hold regardless of the measure of concentration (e.g., the Herfindahl-Hirschman Index (HHI), C5, or C3) or the unit of analysis (e.g., IFQ account, lowest known entity (LKE), and affiliated accounts/businesses).
+21 These conclusions hold regardless of the measure of concentration (e.g., the Herfindahl-Hirschman Index (HHI), C5, or C3) or the unit of analysis (e.g., IFQ account, lowest known entity (LKE), and affiliated accounts/businesses).
 The Horizontal Merger Guidelines from the US Department of Justice and the Federal Trade Commission identify markets with an HHI below 1,500 to be Unconcentrated (no concerns over the exercise of market power), HHI between 1,500 and 2,500 to be Moderately Concentrated (possible concern with market power being exercised given a sufficient increase in concentration), and above 2,500 to be Highly Concentrated (exercise of market power is likely, particularly if concentration increases further).